golf turf course

 Our bachelor's degrees are highly ranked by U.S. News & World Report.

-The online Bachelor of Science in Turfgrass Science is a 120-credit (minimum) program of study that builds upon the advanced turfgrass management certificate.
-To earn this degree, you must successfully complete:
+This online Bachelor of Science in Turfgrass Science is a 120-credit (minimum) program of study that builds upon the skills attained in the advanced turfgrass management certificate.
+Students can graduate from this program having received hands-on training and the opportunity to learn from knowledge leaders and practitioners in the golf and turf industries.

 • 49 prescribed course credits